-The Graphic Design and Communications program at BSC is structured to give students a background in several areas of the graphic design field.
-Study includes classroom and lab instruction in a Mac-equipped computer studio, where students develop skills in layout, typography, print media, print reproduction, Web design and digital photography.
-Coursework covers preparing art for print and online publication in advertisements, branding-identity systems, digital photography, illustration, direct mail, brochure design, desktop publishing, interactive design and computer graphics using industry standard software.
+The Graphic Design and Communications program is structured to give students a background in several areas of the graphic design field.
+Study includes classroom and lab instruction in a Mac-equipped computer studio, where students develop skills in layout, typography, print media, print reproduction, web design, and digital photography.
+Coursework includes preparing art for print and online publication in advertisements, branding-identity systems, digital photography, illustration, direct mail, brochure design, desktop publishing, interactive design, and computer graphics using industry standard software.

 Each student is required to prepare a portfolio of his or her best work for presentation to potential employers and art directors.

 A high school or employment background related to any communications field is helpful, such as journalism/photo journalism, advertising/marketing, visual art, graphic art, writing, yearbook design, computer graphics, or desktop publishing.
 Students interested in this field should be creative and imaginative, have a sense of color and form, be able to work under pressure, meet deadlines, and work independently or as part of a team.
 Artistic ability is a plus.
 Graduates should expect to be retrained on the job to handle new or upgraded software and equipment.

 Students who complete the curriculum requirements earn an Associate in Applied Science degree.